 Now, there are a lot of website platforms out there — too many to cover in one blog post.
 So, the “truths” I’m sharing here apply if you’re using WordPress and Squarespace.
 (In general though, I only blog about/recommend WordPress and Squarespace, since these two have both been around a while and are highly reputable.)

 Even though Google’s algorithm changes all the time, it’s almost always appeared to favor sites that publish high-quality, original content on a consistent basis.
 Writing a weekly blog is a great way to build your site’s SEO, regardless of whether it’s on WordPress or Squarespace.

 Hint: For a while now, Google’s been giving SEO “bonus points” to sites that publish consistent video content.
-Speaking of that, here’s this week’s video all about the worst SEO practices I’ve seen people doing:
+Speaking of that, here’s this week’s video all about the worst SEO advice I’ve ever received:

 Because consistent content is important, you should pick a platform that simplest for you to use, specifically when it comes to regularly publish content that will engage your ideal audience.

 There are two key things to consider here: